Inside the 'meat grinder': Russian and Ukrainian losses mount in Bakhmut | CBC News

 "Volunteers were injured, and one local Bakhmut volunteer lost a limb and was evacuated.
 I hope that people were in their protective gear, but the situation is unclear.
 We know they were seriously injured."

-75-year-old Olha, smartly dressed and wearing lipstick, reminisced as she carried shopping bags along a Bahkmut street last week.
+Olha, 75, smartly dressed and wearing lipstick, reminisced as she carried shopping bags along a Bahkmut street last week.

 "Dear God, our town used to be so beautiful," she said.